bakestake/bakeland-contracts-wormhole/README.md

     └── tsconfig.json

 ## Usage Explanation
-1. Unified global liquidity reference of $BUDS across the chains
+1. **Global liquidity reference of $BUDS across 5 networks**
-  - Many function in our smart contracts need latest global liquidity data of $BUDS for accurate computation
+  - Several core functions in our smart contracts require 'global staked $BUDS' for computing fees and rewards.
-  - In such functions, we have used wormhole CCQ to get local liquidity data from all chains and aggregate it to get global liquidity reference on required chain.
+  - For this, we've used Wormhole CCQ to get 'local staked $BUDS' from all chains and aggregate it to get global liquidity reference on the required network.
-  - So the functions will always compute with latest global data and not outdated global data
+  - This ensures our smart contracts compute with the latest global data with the lowest possible latency.

-  - here is a flowchart link to understand it better - miro[https://miro.com/app/board/uXjVK6vTceA=/?share_link_id=726924655273]
+Here is a diagram to understand it better - [https://miro.com/app/board/uXjVK6vTceA=/?share_link_id=726924655273]

-2. **Cross chain PvP game settlement**
+2. **Cross-Chain PvP Game Escrow**
- - Cross chain PvP games are one of the most amazing part of bakeland. where users from two different chains fight against each other in a mini-game by staking $BUDS
+ - Cross-Chain PvP games are among the most exciting features of Bakeland.
+This involves a range of games where users from two different chains fight against each other, wagering $BUDS on the outcome.
- - Winner of the game takes all.
+ The winner of the game takes the sum of wagers.
- - As this are cross chain we use CCQ to query submission of funds on each chain to start game and also finalize game on both chains.
+ - For this, we use CCQ to query the deposit of funds on each chain to start the game and also finalize the game on both chains using atomics swaps.

- - here is a flowchart link to understand it better - miro[https://miro.com/app/board/uXjVK6vTceA=/?share_link_id=726924655273]
+Here is a diagram to understand it better - [https://miro.com/app/board/uXjVK6vTceA=/?share_link_id=726924655273]

-3. **Unified token ID of assets across the chains**
-  - Token Ids of cross chain composible assets can collide if a sequential minting took place on each chain
-  - Imagine token ID minted on Avax and also minted on bsc
-  - If user bridges this asset over to bsc from avax it will be failed as token id 1 is already minted on bsc
-  - So, We use wormhole's Cross chain queries to minted tokens across the chains without collision of token Ids.
-  - We query latest token Id from all chains and submit this query response to chain where token is being minted.
-  - Minter contract decodes the submitted response and checks for highest tokenID which is incremented and a latest token id is minted on chain.
+3. **Composability**
+  - Verify asset ownership across multiple chains, saving users time and money otherwise spent on bridging assets.
+  - Reward user behavior across multiple networks, even if the network is not actively supported for in-game transactions
+  - Create mini-games around live multi-chain data, such as on-chain RTS games.

 ## Links to services and deployed contract addresses